grype/SwiftBeacon/README.md

 [![CI](https://github.com/grype/SwiftBeacon/actions/workflows/swift.yml/badge.svg)](https://github.com/grype/SwiftBeacon/actions/workflows/swift.yml) ![SPM](https://img.shields.io/badge/Swift_Package_Manager-compatible-orange)

-Structured logging in Swift and Objective-C. The framework distinguishes itself from traditional systems by working with arbitrary values, not just strings, and doing away with severity levels in favor of type-based filtering.
+### Structured logging in Swift and Objective-C

+Beacon distinguishes itself from traditional logging systems by working with arbitrary values, not just strings, and it does away with severity levels in favor of type-based filtering.

 Beacon provides all the essentials for logging any type of value as well as facilities for logging to files and remote machines (via JSON-RPC).
-It is designed to be easily extended to accommodate custom types and loggers, with out-of-the-box support for buffered and stream-bound logging.
+It provides out-of-the-box support for buffered and stream-based logging.

 For more information: